Becoming the Unusuals

 Both sides of the single had momentum in the Pacific NW, largely because of airplay on KJR.
 Flip side “Sticky” was sax-heavy, and mostly an instrumental track, with songwriting credits going to two unidentified composers with the last names Davis and Brown.
 “Sticky” was catchy and it had been played on the radio enough that it became a familiar tune.
 At his YouTube channel, Tim Mills, a vintage 1960’s vinyl record collector in Seattle, remembered “Sticky”: “It was probably the most popular song by the group, it was a necessity to learn ‘Sticky’ if you were a northwest musician.”

-Laurie Vitt, who played sax on the record, speculated that high school age bands and garage bands gravitated toward the “Sticky” side because “few local or teen bands had members who could have sung ‘Linda Lu.’
+Laurie Vitt, who played sax on the record, speculated that garage bands gravitated toward the “Sticky” side because “few local or teen bands had members who could have sung ‘Linda Lu.’
 They couldn’t duplicate the harmony we had with Ron Petersen and George Palmerton singing together.”
 Click on the record below to listen to “Sticky” by Ron Petersen & the Accents.
-(To return to this article from YouTube, use the back arrow on your device.)
+(Use the back arrow on your device to return to this article from YouTube.)

 Interlude: Along Came Kathi